tbates/umx/cran-comments.md

 There are currently no downstream dependencies for this package.

-Note: Two examples take too long, reflecting slow-down in current CRAN OpenMx.
+Note: One example takes too long, reflecting slow-down in current CRAN OpenMx.

 Best wishes, tim